-A "replacement" esophagus will be formed with part of the stomach.
+A replacement esophagus will be formed with part of the stomach or large intestine.
 The remainder of the esophagus will be attached to this new esophagus.
 In some cases, lymph nodes in the area will also be removed.
 One or more chest tubes will be placed to drain fluids.
 Lastly, the incisions will be closed with stitches or staples.

 About six hours

 You will feel pain as the anesthesia wears off.
-Ask your doctor about medicine to help with the pain.
+Ask your doctor about medication to help with the pain.